 Incorrect attachment is nearly always the cause of the problem.
 This is where your baby doesn’t latch on to the breast properly to feed.
 Without your baby being correctly attached, your nipple will get squashed and may get sore or damaged.
-In the video below an Infant Feeding Advisor helps a mum overcome sore and cracked nipples by showing her how to correctly attach her baby to the breast.
+In this short video, an Infant Feeding Advisor helps a mum overcome sore and cracked nipples by showing her how to correctly attach her baby to the breast.
 You can read our step-by-step guide to correct attachment here.

 What's the solution?

 Some mums like to use a soothing nipple cream to speed up the healing process, but the only real solution is helping your baby attach properly.
 Getting positioning right is normally the answer, although tongue tie might also be the cause – ask your health visitor or midwife to check your baby's mouth.
 Watching the video above on correct attachment should help to pinpoint why you might be sore, but if your nipples continue to be painful and don't heal soon, make sure to ask for further advice from your health visitor or midwife.
 Please don’t suffer through it.